VCFheader

 vcfheader(hdr, file = "file_vcfheader.html")

-This also works with .vcf files.
+This works with both .vcf and .vcf.gz files.

 You can also let vcfheader() derive the output path from the original input file path: